 Majors in the School of Business are designed primarily for upper-division students.
 Entering students should plan to complete their General Education Core and Distribution Requirements during their first two years.
 These courses provide excellent and necessary preparation for the major and its requirements.

-In the first year, students may not take courses in the departments (except ECON 200, ECON 214, and ECON 215) but are strongly encouraged to complete MATH 177 and, for majors that require it, MATH 238.
+In the first year, students may not take courses in the departments (except ECON 200, ECON 214, and ECON 215) but are strongly encouraged to complete MATH 177.

 Economics B.A.